Delegation Authority Register

 Register of Gifts and Contributions to Travel

-The CEO is required to keep a record of the disclosures by way of a register, which is to be published on the Town’s official website as well as made available for public inspection at the Town’s administration building.
+The Chief Executive Officer is required to keep a record of the disclosures by way of a register published on the Town's website.
+To view the Town's Register of Gifts and Contribution to Travel please click here.

 Register of Public Minor Breaches